eProsima/AML-IP/amlip_docs/rst/demo/workload_distribution.rst

 With these 2 nodes implemented, the user can deploy as many nodes of each kind as desired and check the behavior of a simulated |amlip| network running.
-They are implemented one in Python and one in C++ to demonstrate as well how to instantiate each kind of node with different :term:`APIs <API>`, and to probe the communication between the 2 implementations.
+They are implemented one in Python and one in C++ to demonstrate as well how to instantiate each kind of node with different :term:`APIs <API>`, and to prove the communication between the 2 implementations.

 Simulation
 ==========